joaaogui/githubrepositories/README.md

 # githubrepositories
-A simple django application that shows your repositories, and lets you change it's tags.
+A simple django application that shows your repositories, and lets you add tags to it.

 [![Build Status](https://travis-ci.org/joaaogui/githubrepositories.svg?branch=master)](https://travis-ci.org/joaaogui/githubrepositories)